ez-gaming/ez-gaming.github.io/guides.md

 ## How to screenshot your PS Vita screen?
 (Prerequisite: pngshot)-preinstalled
 *   While you're anywhere on your vita press "PS Button + Start" together.
-*   Your screen should flicker indicating a screeshot has been made.
+*   Your screen should flicker indicating a screenshot has been made.
 The png file will then be available in the Camera app.
 *   For more info about pngshot [click here](//bit.ly/36wGHF6){:target="_blank"}

 ## How to Overclock your vita?
 (Prerequisite: PSVshell)-preinstalled
 *   From the Vita home screen, press <strong>SELECT + UP</strong> to toggle between 3 GUI modes
-*   For more info and indept instructions about using PSVshell to overclock your vita [click here](//bit.ly/34l3Rg5){:target="_blank"}
+*   For more info and in-depth instructions about using PSVshell to overclock your vita [click here](//bit.ly/34l3Rg5){:target="_blank"}
 *   Caution though overclocking shortens your battery life and possibly your vita as well.
 Use only if you really need to.
 Research before doing anything to your vita.

 ## Pro TIP!!
 *   If you experience anything out of the ordinary or any malfunction, just reboot or shutdown then turn back on your vita.
-Long press on the power botton until you see a shutdown botton appear on screen.
+Long press on the power button until you see a shutdown button appear on screen.
 Most the time a simple reboot solves common issues.
 Enjoy and have fun on your modded PS Vita.